 d.
 Definition of Male.
 As used herein, the terms "male," "man" and "men" refer to persons who meet the traditional, historical, and Biblical understanding of the male biological sex.
-Under this understanding, there are two sexes, and whether or not a person is a male or a female is determined solely at birth based upon obvious and well-known biological differences.
+Under this understanding, there are two sexes, and whether or not a person is a male or a female is determined solely at birth based upon obvious and well known biological differences.

 e.
 Amendments.
-These By-Laws may only be amended if (i) the amendment is supported and approved by a two-thirds vote of the elders, and (ii) the amendment is approved by a vote of a majority of the church members present at a church business meeting.
+These By-Laws may only be amended if (i) the amendment is supported and approved by a two-thirds vote of the Elders, and (ii) the amendment is approved by a vote of a majority of the Church members present at a Church business meeting.

-The Undersigned hereby certifies that he is the duly appointed Lead Pastor of the Church, and that the foregoing By-Laws, comprising 7 pages and 10 enumerated Sections, were adopted and effective as of November 20, 2024.
+The Undersigned hereby certifies that he is the duly appointed Lead Pastor of the Church, and that the foregoing By-Laws, comprising pages and enumerated Sections, were adopted and effective as of [insert date].